tgross/devopsdaysmsp2018/content/_index.md

 *[Kimberly Mok, The New Stack, 14 Sep 2017](https://thenewstack.io/camouflaged-graffiti-road-signs-can-fool-machine-learning-models/)*

+{{% note %}}
+unremarkable graphiti was used to confuse a ML algorithm *100%* of the time
+{{% /note %}}

 ---

 ## embedded industry stuck in archaic threat model

 {{% note %}}
-if you thought the enterprise was bad...
-- still shipping devices with private keys and hard-coded passwords
-- "secure boot" (without which any device can be rooted) is an expensive add-on rather than the default
+if you thought the enterprise was bad: they're still shipping devices with shared private keys and hard-coded passwords. we used to say things like "well if you have physical possession then it's game over" but that's *always* the case with IoT devices.
+But we have answer to that: "secure boot" using TPM to sign the bootloader and OS updates (without which any device can be rooted).
+But this is treated as an expensive add-on rather than the default
 {{% /note %}}

 ---